 Once I’ve settled on the details, I focus on feeling safe.
 Nothing can get to me here.
 I imagine the energies of the universe making everything right.
 Answers to all problems are being created as I sit here in safety, and when I venture back into the real world, they’ll be within reach.
 Obstacles that have already presented themselves and will present themselves in the future contain their own solutions, which I’ll eventually understand.
 I can stay as long as I need to and return as often as I need to.

 Scott suggests counting from 10 or 20 down to 1 in order to gradually come out of a mental imagery session.
 I take a few deep breaths and let the scene fade out.
 I use creative visualization in my nightly meditation routine, but in times of stress, I’ll do a more detailed peaceful place visualization as frequently as I can.
 Even once every few days helps get me through rough times.

 Perhaps some people hesitate to do mental imagery because it’s like we’re just sitting there doing nothing.
 Our society has problems with actions that don’t produce quick, concrete results.
 Creative visualization, in my experience, does produce results, though they take time to manifest.
 I encourage anyone who thinks this might be helpful to them to check out Imagerynet, which has descriptions of creative visualization scenarios for conditions like addiction, anger, and anxiety.
-Besides being fun and mentally beneficial, creative imagery helps us learn patience and focus.Note: Please read my Comments Policy before submitting a comment.
-Thank you!
+Besides being fun and mentally beneficial, creative imagery helps us learn patience and focus.Before submitting a comment, read my Comments Policy.
+If you'd like help with interpreting a dream, don't request it in the comments.
+See my Dream Interpretation Policy page.

 Tags: creative visualization, mental imagery